 Our expert testers know to look beyond the marketing hype when reviewing pressure cleaners.
-When testing performance and ease of use, we use the pressure cleaners in a real-life situation to see how they compare when it comes to cleaning dirt and stains that have built up over time.
+When assessing performance and ease of use, they use the pressure cleaners in a real-life situation to see how the models compare when it comes to cleaning dirt and stains that have built up over time.